Fast Facts about Yangon

 Also, entrance fees to various attractions; paya, museums, etc. are in US dollars.
 In fact, some places may not even accept Kyat.
 You will need to always have an amount of dollars with you.
 Also, be sure you have dollar bills in good condition, and preferably new bills.
 US dollar bills that are badly used, old, torn, dirty, written on, or heavily creased may not be accepted.
 In Myanmar they seem to be pretty picky about this.

-Note: Visitors are no longer required for to bring a certain amount of money, and it is not required to exchange money into FEC (Foreign Exchange Certificate).
+Note: Visitors are no longer required for to bring a certain amount of money, and it is not required to exchange money into FEC (Foreign Exchange Certificate).large

 It is actually illegal to exchange money except at the Currency Exchange Centre, and at government approved exchange banks.
 Unfortunately, government approved exchange banks are not convenient, and do not offer favorable exchange rates.
 However, some hotels can exchange money.
 It is said that the best place to change money is at the Bogyoke Aung San Market.
 However, the money changers around the Sule Paya are notorious for cheating, and should be avoided.